silx-kit/h5web/CONTRIBUTING.md

 tests are run only on the CI.
 This is done through an environment variable called `CYPRESS_TAKE_SNAPSHOTS`.

+> Locally, we run the tests without snapshots in Firefox, since it's our main
+> target browser.
+On the CI, Firefox takes flaky snapshots, so we have to run
+> the tests in Chrome instead.

 Visual regression tests may fail in the CI, either expectedly (e.g. when implementing a new feature) or unexpectedly (when detecting a regression).
 When this happens, the diff images and debug screenshots that Cypress generates are